Aidunlin/PaddleBattle/README.md

 ## How to play

 Simply download the project, unzip, and run `godot.exe`!
 Releases prior to 0.6.0 require a couple more steps to run the game.
+Note that you may need to download and install [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core) to run.

 0.6.0 implements the Discord Game SDK!
 Discord's networking layer replaces LAN multiplayer (introduced in 0.4.0).
 You can send and receive invites in-game, and your in-game username is copied straight from Discord.
 Additionally, if the lobby creator leaves, the game will (almost seamlessly) switch to a new owner.